-Our congregation has a history of coming together to help others in need.
-We have long been a pillar in the Baltimore community for social justice, standing for racial equality, same-sex freedoms, and other justice concerns.
-Additionally, our efforts in social action have aided our local and global community where needs in hunger, health and more exist.
-We are always on the lookout for additional social action efforts in which we can assist.
+Our congregation has a history of working to improve the world around us.
+We have long been a pillar in the Baltimore community for social justice: standing for racial equity, same-sex freedoms, the rights of immigrants, and other justice concerns.
+Additionally, our social action efforts have aided our local and global community through direct service related to hunger, health, job readiness, immigrant support, and more.
 BHC takes pride in our social action and justice work, which we see as Tikkun Olam—our Jewish imperative to repair the world—and we hope that you will join the cause.

 To be part of our social justice efforts, email firstname.lastname@example.org.